dilekdilsahozkan/PapaFood/README.md

   - Modular and customizable Material Design UI components for Android.
 - [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is primarily web-based.

+## Installation

+1. Clone the project to Android Studio.
+2. Download the necessary dependencies.
+3. Add your own API KEY.
+4. Run the app on an Android device or emulator.

+## Contributing

+If you'd like to contribute, please submit a pull request.
+All contributions are welcome!

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact

+For any questions or feedback, please reach out to dilekdilsah21@gmail.com.